Site123456/deepweber/README.md

 The current version is condenced from +2000 lines to just ~500 lines with better performance and verifies as you go no need for verify.py and can be lunched by directly: `python main.py`

 Features in Progress:
-  - Multi python file to limit cache depending on steps
   - Remote multi‑server IP rotation using multiple servers with variable intervals
   - Currently supported OS for remote nodes: Ubuntu only